wxMEdit/wxMEdit/README.txt

 ChangeLog:
 ----------
+wxMEdit v2.9.9.2:
+  1. added new options to display/print bookmark independent of line number.
+  2. improved bookmark appearance for displaying and printing.
+  3. improved Tab and EOF mark pattern, make it easy to distinguish Tab mark from space mark.
+  4. fixed that there are too few characters limited in a line with certain word wrap settings.
+  5. fixed that width of list items in Syntax Highlighting Settings Dialog are not updated on resizing.
+  6. updated Unicode block descriptions for Unicode 7.0 (require ICU 54 or higher).
+  7. updated Simplified Chinese translation.
+  8. other minor changes and bug fixes.

 wxMEdit v2.9.9:
   1. added right-click context menu for each tab.
   2. added more information for Word Count Dialog.